wongsakornsertsandee-web/Scada-dashboard/README.md

 # Mini SCADA Web Dashboard
+## You can see our website and Dashboard in this link !! https://scada-dashboard.onrender.com/ !!
 Real-time Smart Building / HVAC Monitoring Dashboard using Flask, SQLite, and Open-Meteo API.
 ---
 ## Features